James Hartness: Career

-Hartness died in Springfield in 1934.
-He is buried in the Summer Hill Cemetery in Springfield, not far from his mansion.

 He built his Springfield home in 1904, which is an example of shingle style architecture.
 An inn and restaurant since 1954, it is listed on the National Register of Historic Places for its connection to him.

 Engineering and entrepreneurship

 At age 16, Hartness began his career in machine shops.
 At age 21 he became a foreman at the Winsted-Norway Bolt Company in Winsted, Connecticut.
 He moved in 1886 to Torrington, Connecticut, to work as a tool-maker and foreman at the Union Hardware Company.
 His lifetime achievement of more than 100 patents began here with patents of locks, roller skates, and bicycle pedal mechanisms.

 Hartness had an unpleasant experience at Union Hardware: he had been understandably naive about arranging for royalties on his patents, and the business owners chose not to help rectify the oversight.
 He did not get to share in the profits derived from the patents.
 In September 1888, after he had lost several weeks' work to illness, Union Hardware told him not to return.

 During the winter of 1888–1889, he worked briefly for several companies: Pratt & Whitney in Hartford, Connecticut; Eaton, Cole and Burnham Co. in Bridgeport, Connecticut, and a plant in Scottdale, Pennsylvania.
 Roe (1937) surmised that Hartness developed the idea of the flat-turret lathe sometime before this period and sought a suitable machine tool company at which to build it.
-Only Ambrose Swasey of Warner & Swasey. saw the potential for success of Hartness' idea, reportedly saying "You will hear from that young man again, and from this 'Lazy Susan' of his".
+Only Ambrose Swasey of Warner & Swasey saw the potential for success of Hartness' idea, reportedly saying "You will hear from that young man again, and from this 'Lazy Susan' of his".

 In April 1889 Hartness moved to Springfield, Vermont, to become the superintendent at the struggling Jones and Lamson (J&L) Machine Company.
 He used his creative energy to revitalize the company.
 Here he found his chance to manufacture the flat-turret lathe, which increased efficiency and productivity and was especially well adapted to the burgeoning automobile industry.
 The flat turret lathe improved upon earlier turret lathes via greater rigidity, allowing higher precision, higher speeds and feeds, and longer cuts.
 Hartness also developed an array of highly advanced tooling to complement the lathe, including improved roller bar feed and die head designs.
 All of these advantages allowed better parts to be made faster, and thus less expensively, which made the lathe highly desirable to manufacturers.
 This time, Hartness was prepared to defend his interest in his patent.
 He arranged with J&L to receive a $100 royalty on each machine.